basecamp/kamal/README.md

 # MRSK

-MRSK deploys Rails apps packed as containers to any host with zero downtime.
-It uses the dynamic reverse-proxy Traefik to hold requests while the new application container is started and the old one is wound down.
+MRSK deploys Rails apps in containers to servers running Docker with zero downtime.
+It uses the dynamic reverse-proxy Traefik to hold requests while the new application container is started and the old one is stopped.
 It works seamlessly across multiple hosts, using SSHKit to execute commands.

 ## Installation

 Install MRSK globally with `gem install mrsk`.
-Then inside your app directory, you run `mrsk install`.
-Now edit the new file in `config/deploy.yml`.
+Then, inside your app directory, run `mrsk install`.
+Now edit the new file `config/deploy.yml`.
 It could look as simple as this:

 ```yaml
 service: hey